-When it comes to looking picture perfect on the daily, who doesn’t want a product that hides your large pores and leaves your complexion looking flawless?
+When it comes to looking picture perfect on the daily, who doesn’t want a product that hides large pores and leaves your complexion looking flawless?
 This is exactly why so many people rely on silicone based primers as the first step to their makeup routine, creating a base that masks pores and smooths the skin’s surface.
-However, using a chemical like silicone on your skin comes with some risk.
-Read on and find out the truth about using a silicone based primer, and why you should turn instead to a natural alternative like Eminence Organics Mangosteen Daily Resurfacing Concentrate:
+However, using a chemical like silicone on your skin comes with some potential risks.
+Read on and find out the truth about using a silicone based primer, and why you should consider natural alternatives instead:

 Decades ago, silicone was probably best known as the material for controversial breast implants.
 A chemical compound derived from naturally-occurring silicon (without an “e”), the silicone product is actually a synthetic polymer, created when oxygen and hydrocarbons combine with silicon (Live Science).
 Because of its silky, plastic-like texture, innovators have discovered an increasing number of uses for the compound.
 In recent years, silicone has found additional ways into our homes and industries through cosmetics and shampoos, cookware, industrial lubricant and even baby bottles (MindBodyGreen).
 In cosmetics, silicone applies as a smooth layer on the skin to blur out the look of pores and fine lines.
 Also, its plastic-y feel helps makeup adhere to its surface, ensuring that it stays put for the day.